PaddyKavanagh/jdarts/docs/index.rst

 You can install *jdarts* with `pip <http://www.pip-installer.org/en/latest/>`_::

-The structure of the package is as follows:

 The package is organized into several sub-packages, each with its own set of modules containing functions.
 The sub-packages are:

    - **jdarts.pipeline**: Contains JWST pipeline data reduction scripts.
    - **jdarts.image**: Contains functions for image processing and analysis.